 To provide the AIRR Community with biological calibrators and reagents for evaluation of AIRR-seq.

-The goal of our working group is to be able to recommend a set of biological standards that can be used for normalization of data sets.
+The goal of the working group is to be able to recommend a set of biological standards that can be used for normalization of data sets.
 This will allow more direct comparison of data generated by different library prep methods.
-Ultimately we would like to have DNA and RNA spike-ins, in addition to cell mixes that can be used for this purpose.
+Ultimately they would like to have DNA and RNA spike-ins, in addition to cell mixes that can be used for this purpose.

 - Write a manuscript reviewing biological standards and other analytical controls for immune repertoire profiling experiments by NGS

 - Create a questionnaire to survey scientists regarding their needs for standards and calibrators in AIRR experiments